Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 This enhanced support is only available to companies which qualify as SMEs, make a loss, and are considered to be ‘research intensive’ because 30% or more of their spending relates to R&D.

-There is a grace period allowing companies to continue receiving relief for one year if their R&D spending dips below the 30% threshold.
+There is a grace period allowing companies to continue receiving relief for one year even if their R&D spending dips below the 30% threshold.

 Enhanced R&D intensive support is pretty much what was available to SMEs before the R&D schemes were merged.
 Companies which qualify for enhanced support claims in accounting periods beginning on or after 1st April 2024 can: